JuliaAI/LearnAPI.jl/docs/src/fit_update_and_ingest.md

 The `update!` method is intended for all subsequent calls to train a model *using the same observations*, but with possibly altered hyperparameters (`model` argument).
 A fallback implementation simply calls `fit`.
+The main use cases for implementing `update` are:

+- warm-restarting iterative models

-The main use cases for implementing `update` are: (i) warm-restarting iterative models, and (ii) "smart" training of composite models, such as linear pipelines.
-Here "smart" means that hyperparameter changes only trigger the retraining of downstream components.
+- "smart" training of composite models, such as linear pipelines; here "smart" means that hyperparameter changes only trigger the retraining of downstream components.

 The `ingest!` method supports incremental learning (same hyperparameters, but new training observations).
 Like `update!`, it depends on the output a preceding `fit` or `ingest!`